Kong/docs.konghq.com/app/1.2.x/configuration.md

 Determines the number of worker processes spawned by Nginx.

-See http://nginx.org/en/docs/ngx_core_module.html#worker_processes for detailed usage of this directive and a description of accepted values.
+See http://nginx.org/en/docs/ngx_core_module.html#worker_processes for detailed usage of the equivalent Nginx directive and a description of accepted values.

 Default: `auto`